Brenomatias/Brenomatias/README.md

 ### Hi there 👋
 💬 I’m an environmental engineer going through a career change, migrating to web development.
-I am familiar with coding front-end, but back-end and data are the areas I enjoy the most.
+I am familiar with coding front-end with React, but back-end and data are the areas I enjoy the most.
+I do code in Java, JavaScript, NodeJs, TypeScritp.
+I know about OOP, SOLID and others software architectures.

 Here you'll find my study annotations, learning projects and personal projects codes.

 📫 How to reach me: